evonhoene/Population-Generation-for-Public-Health-ABMs/README.md

 ### Data Sources

 - **Census Tract Data**: We use 2021 ACS data for Virginia Census Tracts, focusing on individuals aged 18 and over.
 The demographic variables include gender, race, age, education, and income, which significantly influence COVID-19 vaccine uptake.
 The dataset excludes records with missing or zero values, resulting in 2162 records.
+The dataset can be obtained at differing aggregation levels and for various locations at https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-data.html.

 - **Local Survey**: This survey is representative of Virginia and includes data on demographics, beliefs, attitudes, and perceptions related to COVID-19 and protective behaviors.
 Collected by Climate Nexus Polling (August 15-31, 2021), the survey sample includes 3,528 respondents.
 The dataset is de-identified and available upon request.
 This project was approved by the George Mason University IRB (IRB 1684418-3).

 - **Household Pulse Survey (HPS)**: A publicly available national survey from the US Census Bureau, focusing on the social and economic impacts of COVID-19.
 We use HPS Week 41 data, reducing the sample to 3,500 respondents to match the size of the local survey, adjusting the vaccination rate to 50% for alignment with Virginia data.
+More information and the obtained dataset is avaiable at https://www.census.gov/data/experimental-data-products/household-pulse-survey.html.

 ### Validation